 Can I make this a vegan pumpkin pie recipe?

-I have not tried making these vegan, however, you could try replacing the egg with a flax egg, though I’m not sure how this would turn out!
+I have not tried making these vegan, so I can’t speak to how they’d turn out without the egg.
+You could try replacing the egg with a flax egg, though I’m not sure how they would turn out!
 To do this, combine 1 tablespoon flaxseed meal with 2.5 tablespoons water and let it sit for a few minutes until it coagulates.
 Add it to the recipe as you would the egg.
+Let me know if it works if you try it this way!

 Can I use regular flour instead of gluten-free flour?